Kyle-vanNiekerk/MQTT-Topic-Spam/README.md

 bash compile.sh
 ```

-### 4. Run the Publisher
+### 4. Run the Publisher and Subscriber

-Start the publisher with:
+Start the program with:

 ```sh
 java -cp .:org.eclipse.paho.client.mqttv3-1.2.5.jar Publisher
 ```

+- The publisher will send messages for 5 seconds, then stop.
+- The subscriber will continue running and report any topics that are still being updated, indicating a possible feedback loop.

 ## Notes

 - The program will publish messages as fast as possible to all configured topics.
 - Use this tool only in test environments or with permission, as it can generate a high volume of traffic.
+- The subscriber will continue running after the publisher stops, so you can monitor for feedback loops.